marcel-dempers/docker-development-youtube-series/kubernetes/servicemesh/istio/README.md

 kubectl apply -f kubernetes/servicemesh/istio/canary/videos-web.yaml
 ```

-We can confirm this works, by setting the cookie value `version=v2` followed by accessing https://servicemesh.demo/home/ on an incogneto browser page <br/>
+We can confirm this works, by setting the cookie value `version=v2` followed by accessing https://servicemesh.demo/home/ on a browser page <br/>